dingo/api/readme.md

 ![Development Version](https://img.shields.io/packagist/vpre/dingo/api.svg?style=flat-square)
 ![Monthly Installs](https://img.shields.io/packagist/dm/dingo/api.svg?style=flat-square)

-This can be considered an alpha and as such is prone to bugs.
+> **NOTE:** This package should be considered an alpha and as such is prone to bugs.
 Please report them as you find them.

+The Dingo API package is meant to provide you, the developer, with a set of tools to help you easily and quickly build your own API.
+While the goal of this package is to remain as flexible as possible it still won't cover all situations and solve all problems.

+## Documentation

+Please refer to our extensive [Wiki documentation](https://github.com/dingo/api/wiki) for more information.

 ## License